-The scoring for the AFL fantasy game is similar to that for other reality-based competitions.
+Scoring varies depending on the sport and the market for which the competition is based.
+The scoring for the AFL fantasy game, for example, is similar to that for other reality-based competitions.
 Every kick scores 3 points, a handball 2, a goal 6 and a tackle earns 4 points.
-The image below shows the full scoring breakdown for AFL matches.

-Unlike season-long fantasy sports competitions that require you to fill every position on the AFL ground, the Draftstars daily sports fantasy game only requires you to select 9 players to into your team for the match.
+Unlike season-long fantasy sports competitions that require you to fill every position on the AFL ground, the Draftstars daily sports fantasy game only requires you to select nine players that go into your team for the match.
 This has been dubbed a ‘salary contest’ by the organisers.
-The salary cap for the 9 players is capped at $100,000, hence where the skill comes in from entrants to select the best 9 players within the cap restrictions.
+The salary cap for the nine players is capped at $100,000, hence where the skill comes in from entrants to select the best nine players within the cap restrictions.

-There is even a ‘Turbo’ format where you only need to select 6 players.
-The Turbo contest is designed for ease of use and efficient selection.
+A Turbo Contest is one where you only need to select six players.
+The Turbo contest caters for time-poor entrants and makes competition entry swift and efficient.
 With this format, you only need to select one player from the lists provided.

-It’s going to be interesting to see how Draftstars’ daily sports fantasy platform is accepted in Australia.
+The Draftstars’ daily sports fantasy platform continues to gain traction in Australia.
+Draftstars now faces stiff competition from fellow fantasy sports platform SportChamps.
 The format has proven to be a success in the North American market, and Australian sports fans already have experience with reality-based selection competitions.
-The missing ingredient, until recently, has been the wagering component.
-True to their innovative approach, CrownBet has stepped up to the plate.
-It’s going to be interesting to see how Australia’s other leading wagering providers respond and counter CrownBet’s ascendancy in the fantasy sports betting space.
+It’s going to be interesting to see how Australia’s other leading wagering providers respond and counter the growing popularity of fantasy sports betting.